fredhutchio/course_template/class1.md

 # make sure work is saved
 # review how to get back into work
 # review objectives
-# preview next week's objectives
+# preview next class's objectives
 # remind to sign in